“The Net interprets censorship as damage and routes around it.”

 John Gilmore

-I’m part of a small but enduring community of online weirdos centred around The Ricky Gervais Show, a comedy programme hosted by Ricky Gervais, Stephen Merchant, and producer Karl Pilkington on and off between 20011 and 2010.
-My own engagement with the show began in around 2007, and it remains my earliest comedy fandom.
+I’m part of a small but enduring community of online weirdos centred around The Ricky Gervais Show, a comedy programme hosted by Ricky Gervais, Stephen Merchant, and producer Karl Pilkington on and off between 2001 and 2010.1There was an earlier incarnation of The Ricky Gervais Show that went to air on Xfm in 1998, featuring Gervais and Merchant but no Pilkington.
+There is debate in the fandom about where this series sits in the show’s canon, leading to its unofficial designation as “Series 0”.
 The show is now mostly forgotten, but it was, for a time, the number one podcast in the world, the first podcast adapted to television, and one of podcasting’s first true global successes.

 “Xfm 104.9.
 Five past one, of a Saturday…”

 As a radio show broadcast live-to-air in the early 2000s, The Ricky Gervais Show was originally only able to be heard by those in range of Xfm’s London broadcast area.
-Listeners from outside London and those who missed it on its first broadcast had no way of listening, even after the podcast version of the show became a massive worldwide hit.
-This is, of course, one of the defining features of broadcast radio, but it’s also one of its key weaknesses.2 Luckily, fans of the show — two in particular, Richard Hare and Ian Pile — recorded many of the show’s original broadcasts to cassette tape, and they took it upon themselves to digitise the tapes, edit out songs and ads, and upload the files online to share with the community.
+This, of course, is one of the defining features and key weaknesses of broadcast radio.3“Ephemerality has been a major problem across radio’s more than a century long history: as a live broadcast medium, much radio programming was never recorded.”
+Andrew J. Bottomley, “Podcast Archeology: Researching Proto-Podcasts and Early Born-Digital Audio Formats” in J.W.
+Morris & E. Hoyt (eds), Saving New Sounds: Podcast Preservation and Historiography, Ann Arbor: University of Michigan Press, pp. 29–50.
+Fortunately, fans of the show — and two in particular, Richard Hare and Ian Pile — recorded many of the show’s original broadcasts to cassette tape, and took it upon themselves to digitise them, edit out songs and ads, and upload the files online to share with the community.
+At the time the RSK community (as it is sometimes called) gathered primarily at Pilkipedia.co.uk, a wiki and forum founded just as the podcast was beginning in 2006.
+(The “Pilkipedia” name is apt: it is with some irony that the show kept the name The Ricky Gervais Show, as it very quickly became clear that Pilkington was the real draw.)

-The extant corpus of The Ricky Gervais Show consists of this haphazard collection of mp3s, combining the recordings of Hare and Pile with the so-called “Jezoc tapes”, and a few other bits and bobs, for a total of about 100 episodes.
-The first mp3 in the collection is a recording of the broadcast from November 10, 2001, but the show actually first went to air several months earlier.
-How much earlier, nobody knows, as their return to Xfm was greeted with such indifference that not a single trade publication reported on it.
+The extant corpus of The Ricky Gervais Show is a haphazard collection of mp3s combining the recordings of Hare and Pile with the so-called “Jezoc tapes“, and a few other bits and bobs, for a total of about 100 episodes.4In December 2008 a Pilkipedia user posting under the name Jezoc uploaded audio from cassette tapes recorded during The Ricky Gervais Show‘s original run in 1998.
+The oldest broadcast captured in the collection is from November 10, 2001, but the show actually began several months earlier.
+How much earlier nobody knows, as Gervais and Merchant’s return to Xfm was greeted with such resounding indifference that not a single trade publication reported on it.
 No recordings of earlier episodes have ever surfaced, so the collection is still very much incomplete.

-These files have been passed around successive file-sharing platforms as they have come and gone over the decades, first on LimeWire and Soulseek, then in MediaFire archives, and now on The Pirate Bay and other torrent websites.
-In terms of audio quality, the files in this collection have always been rough listening, reflective of the cirumstances in which they were recorded: straight off the radio onto consumer-grade cassette tape, hurriedly edited by amateurs and enthusiasts, and highly compressed for online distribution.
-In some files the audio is so hot as to be borderline unlistenable, while in others Pilkington is practically inaudible.
-Additionally, over the years unknown people have — for unknown reasons — sloppily edited the files down from their original form, losing several minutes of audio from some copies of the collection.
+These files have been passed around successive file-sharing platforms as they have come and gone over the decades — first on LimeWire and Soulseek, then in MediaFire archives, and now on The Pirate Bay and other torrent sites.
+In terms of audio quality the files have always been rough listening, reflective of the cirumstances in which they were recorded: straight off the radio onto consumer-grade cassette tape, hurriedly edited by amateurs and enthusiasts, and highly compressed for online distribution.
+In some files the audio is so hot as to be borderline unlistenable, while in others Pilkington’s voice is practically inaudible.
+Additionally, over the years various anonymous people have for unknown reasons cut the files down from their original form, losing several minutes of audio from some copies of the collection.
 As a result, there is no definitive version of the files that do exist.

 Recent developments